commonprefix/ainte/README.md

 ## Setting Up

 1. Make sure that you have bun, foundry, curl, jq and node v20 or higher installed.
-    - Install Node v20 or higher, because we're using `node --env-file` which we bet you didn't know it exists. 🙋🏼‍♀️
+    - Install Node v20 or higher, because we were borded to install `dotenv` and we're using `node --env-file` which we bet you didn't know it exists. 🙋🏼‍♀️
     - For foundry: `curl -L https://foundry.paradigm.xyz | bash && foundryup`
     - For the rest of the packages:
         - On MacOS with Homebrew: `brew install bun jq`